 Delicate, flaky puff pastry envelops a sweet almond paste and Amaretto filling in these simple and scrumptious almond bear claws.
-While you can certainly make your own puff pastry, store-bought frozen puff is an absolute lifesaver on hot summer days.

 - 2 sheets frozen puff pastry, thawed